Judy Bart Kancigor

 - 5Stir the egg yolk mixture and the drained zucchini into the flour mixture.
 Carefully fold in the beaten egg whites.

 - 6Pour oil to a depth of 1 to 2 inches in a deep-fryer or a large, deep frying pan.
-Heat the oil to about 375°F.
+Heat the oil to 375°F.

 - 7Carefully drop the batter, 1 tablespoon at a time, into the hot oil.
 (Do not crowd the pan, or the temperature of the oil will decrease and the fritters will be soggy.)
 Fry, turning once, until golden brown all over, about 3 minutes.
 As they are cooked, use a slotted spoon to transfer the fritters to ink-free paper towels to drain.
 Continue frying until all the batter is used.